ShamanthAR/shamanthar/README.md

 ### About me
 🔭 I am an engineering student at NMAMIT, NITTE and i love coding.🌱 I am very much interested in building websites and i would love to collaborate 👯 with you.
 🌱 I’m currently learning advanced Python.
 Proven skills of mine in Web development and Object Oriented programming makes me a perfect partner for your projects.
-Catch me up on instagram @not_Elkcloner.exe to know more. :)
+Catch me up on instagram @shamanthar.exe to know more. :)

 - 🔭 I’m currently working on building responsive websites and some intermediate Python projects.
 - 🌱 I’m currently learning Robotic process Automation and Advanced web Development.